molgenis/molgenis-emx2/apps/gendecs/readme.md

 If a term has been entered and the file has been placed in the directory the button "search for matches" can be pressed.
-The program will then filter the .vcf file using ClinVar and will match the resulting variants with the selected HPO term.
+The program will then filter the .vcf file using ClinVar.
+It will match the variants to HPO terms using [gene_to_phenotype.txt](https://hpo.jax.org/app/download/annotation) And will match the resulting HPO terms with the selected HPO term.

 The matched variants with ClinVar are written to two files in data/gendecs.
 One file with the variant lines from Clinvar and one with the lines from the vcfdata.vcf file.